ITfoxtec/FoxIDs/docs/login.md

 A environment contains one user repository and all login authentication methods configured in a environment authenticate [users](users.md#internal-users) with the same user repository.

-When a [users](users.md#internal-users) authenticates, the user's session is associated with the login authentication method.
+When a [user](users.md#internal-users) authenticates, the user's session is associated with the login authentication method.
 Therefore, a user can authenticate in multiple configured login authentication methods and have multiple separate user sessions.
-A user session is only established in the login authentication method if the session lifetime is set to more than 0 seconds.
+A user session is not established in the login authentication method if the session lifetime is set to 0 seconds.

 A [OpenID Connect application registration](app-reg-oidc.md) or [SAML 2.0 application registration](app-reg-saml-2.0.md) can authenticate users by selecting an login authentication method.

 ![FoxIDs login](images/connections-login.svg)

-The login authentication method user interface authenticates users in a two-step login interface with the username and password input on two separate pages.
+The login authentication method authenticates users in a two-step login UI with the username and password input on two separate pages.

 ## Home Realm Discovery (HRD)
 When you create a application registration it is in most cases the best solution to use a star `(*)` in round brackets to select the authentication methods.